TheStatsProject/LMPW/content/mexican-migrant-labor-economic-impact.md

     </script>
 </div>

-**Key Takeaway:</b><br>
+**Key Takeaway:**
-<em>Drug/Narcotic Violations have the highest proportion of Not Hispanic or Latino offenders, but also a notable number of 'Not Specified' and 'Unknown' cases.</em></p>
+Drug/Narcotic Violations have the highest proportion of Not Hispanic or Latino offenders, but also a notable number of 'Not Specified' and 'Unknown' cases.

-<p style="color: #f0b90b;">This is revealing because, as in the previous pattern, the incidence of drug-narcotics violations among the Latino community is barely 10%.
-In the case of the community with the highest incidence of this type of crime, this similarity is not only evident but also reinforced, with 5 out of 10 drug-related crimes being the work of non-Latino, non-Hispanic groups.</p>
+This is revealing because, as in the previous pattern, the incidence of drug-narcotics violations among the Latino community is barely 10%.
+In the case of the community with the highest incidence of this type of crime, this similarity is not only evident but also reinforced, with 5 out of 10 drug-related crimes being the work of non-Latino, non-Hispanic groups.

-<p style="color: #f0b90b;">This is what happens in the United States… but what is happening within the country? … specifically in the border states?
-Below is the interactive map of crime on the border, since the report issued by Mexico speaks of a lower incidence rate of crime among the Latino community, and as we can see, this is graphically true.</p>
+This is what happens in the United States… but what is happening within the country? … specifically in the border states?
+Below is the interactive map of crime on the border, since the report issued by Mexico speaks of a lower incidence rate of crime among the Latino community, and as we can see, this is graphically true.

 <div style="width: 100%; max-width: 900px; margin: auto;">
     <h3 style="text-align:center; margin-bottom:0.5em; color: #f0b90b;">